mohammadaliawan/launch_school_RB101/lesson_2/a9_flowcharts.md

 ## Steps to solving a problem:

+High level pseudocode the solution to the problem.
 Outline the high level steps to solving the problem in a declarative style of pseudocode.
-No imperative style yet.
+No specifics or imperative style yet.

 Figure out which processes can be extracted to subprocesses.

+Extract a logical grouping into a subprocess and tackle the various pieces seperately.
+Extracting to subprocesses helps us focus on a well defined narrowly scoped set of pseudocode

+Thinking about how the high level logic flows allows you to create sub-processes to narrow down the scope of your application.
+From a high level, writing declarative code segments our program into logical sections, allowing us to focus on one section at a time.

 Optional: Make a flowchart of the high level steps using declerative style.

+As you use pseudo-code and flowcharts to help you dissect the logic of a problem, you'll be constantly trying to figure out how detailed the chart and words should be, and what can be extracted to sub-processes.
+This is exactly what a programmer should be thinking about when designing the solution to a problem.
-Once you have the high level steps or overall application logic.

-Write the Formal Pseudocode and flowcharts in imperative style for each subprocess.
-Verify the logic by coding each subprocess.
+Once you have the high level steps or overall application logic, Write the Formal Pseudocode and flowcharts in imperative style for each subprocess and outline specifics Verify the logic by coding each subprocess.